iris-networks/k8s-orchestrator/docs/deployment/gke-deployment-guide.md

 # Deploying K8s Orchestrator to Google Kubernetes Engine (GKE)

-This tutorial provides step-by-step instructions for deploying the K8s Orchestrator service on Google Kubernetes Engine (GKE) using Helm.
-The orchestrator creates isolated Kubernetes environments for users with persistent storage and dynamic subdomains through VNC.

 ## Architecture Overview

 The following diagram shows the high-level architecture of the K8s Orchestrator deployment on GKE: